artela-network/artela-docs/docs/develop/validate/Delegators/index.md

 **Do not lose or share your 12 words with anyone.
 To prevent theft or loss of funds, it is best to ensure that you keep multiple copies of your mnemonic, and store it in a safe, secure place and that only you know how to access.
 If someone is able to gain access to your mnemonic, they will be able to gain access to your private keys and control the accounts associated with them.**
 :::

-The address is a public string with a human-readable prefix (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
+The address is a public string with a human-readable prefix (e.g. `artela10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
 When someone wants to send you funds, they send it to your address.
 It is computationally infeasible to find the private key associated with a given address.

-### Restoring an Account from the Fundraiser
+### Restoring an Account

-If you participated in the fundraiser, you should be in possession of a 12-words mnemonic.
-Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the Cosmos tools.
+You should be in possession of a 12-words mnemonic.
+Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the Artela tools.

 #### On a Computer